iamdeedz/pymultiplayer/README.md

 ## pymultiplayer
-A package for adding multiplayer functionality to games.
+A library for adding multiplayer functionality to python games.

 ## Note
 This is a work in progress.
 Don't expect all features to work.